evedes/.dotfiles/osx/emacs/README.md

 To create a new subdirectory, hit +.
 To create a new file in the directory, just use `C-x C-f` as normal.

+## Magit

+Git tool for Emacs.
+Use forge if you need authentication to github.

 ## TIPS & TRICKS